 Yangon – 2 Days

 Yangon is the cheapest city to fly into, the other major airport being in Mandalay.
-There are flights as cheap as $40 from Bangkok, Singapore , and Kuala Lumpur , so make sure to check the latest AirAsia deals.
+You can find flights as cheap as $40 from Bangkok, Singapore , and Kuala Lumpur , so make sure to check the latest flight deals, especially NokAir and AirAsia.

 Visit Sule Pagoda